Frank Aron Booker

-Frank Aron Booker (born 7 July 1994) is an American-Icelandic basketball player who plays for the Úrvalsdeild karla club Valur.
+Frank Aron Booker (born 7 July 1994) is an Icelandic basketball player who plays for the Úrvalsdeild karla club Álftanes.
 In 2019, he debuted with the Icelandic national basketball team.
+He played college basketball for the Oklahoma Sooners, Florida Atlantic Owls and South Carolina Gamecocks.

 Early life

 Booker was born in Reykjavík, Iceland, to Frank Booker, an American professional basketball player who was drafted by the New Jersey Nets in 1987, and Icelander Þórunn Jónsdóttir.
 He grew up in Iceland until the age of 11 when he moved to his father in Augusta, Georgia to attend school.
 At Westside High School in Augusta, Booker averaged 27.9 points and 4.1 assists per game as a senior.

 College career

 Booker attended the University of Oklahoma from 2013 to 2015, where he backed up Buddy Hield.
 On 22 May 2015, he scored 12 points in Oklahoma's victory against Dayton in the second round of the 2015 NCAA tournament.
 He transferred to Florida Atlantic in 2015 and redshirted his first year while undergoing a back surgery to repair a herniated disc.
 In 2016–2017, Booker averaged 5.7 points and 16.7 minutes per game for the Owls.
 Prior to his senior year, Booker transferred to South Carolina for the 2017–18 season.
 In 33 games for the Gamecocks, Booker averaged 12.7 points while shooting 40,9% from the three point range.